aliras1/FileTribe/README.md

 # FileTribe

+FileTribe is a blockchain-based decentralized file-sharing and editing system built on [Ethereum](https://www.ethereum.org/) and [IPFS](https://ipfs.io/).

+##### :warning: WARNING :warning:
+FileTribe is still in pre-alpha state.
+Do NOT use it for storing or sharing sensitive data.
+All branches are highly unstable.

 ## Dependency

 In order to use FileTribe, you will need a running IPFS daemon.
 To install IPFS, [download](https://dist.ipfs.io/#go-ipfs) it and then run